Component Reference: material

 How rough the surface is (0 = smooth/shiny, 1 = fully rough/diffuse). |

-Color Parsing: Color properties accept standard CSS color formats like #RRGGBB
+Color Parsing: Color properties accept standard CSS color formats like #RRGGBB, #RGB, color names (red, blue), rgb(r,g,b).

 Underlying Babylon.js Object